mdx-workshop/mdx-submissions21/paper.md

 # KUIELAB-MDX-Net

-KUIELAB-MDX-Net consists of five networks, all trained separately.
+As in Figure1, KUIELAB-MDX-Net consists of five networks, all trained separately.
+Figure1 depicts the overall flow at inference time: the four separation models (TFC-TDF-U-Net v2) first estimate each source independently, then the *Mixer* model takes these estimated sources (+ mixture) and outputs enhanced estimated sources.

 ## TFC-TDF-U-Net v2
 The following changes were made to the TFC-TDF-U-Net architecture: